wvlet/wvlet/website/docs/syntax/data-models.md

 ### Defining Data Models

-In wvlet, you can define reusable data models, which wraps an wvlet query with `model (model name) = ... end` block:
+In Wvlet, you can define reusable data models, which wraps an Wvlet query with `model (model name) = ... end` block:

 ```sql
 model my_model =